micro/clients/README.md

 ## Overview

 Micro clients are multi-language clients for accessing Micro services.
-They make use of a Client api service which sits behind the micro api and serves a fix entrypoint for clients to access backend services at /client.
+They provide a way for applications in any language to access Micro services.
+We take the approach of code generating clients based on gRPC protos and separately creating idiomatic libraries for each language.

 ## Clients